siri404-gh/sreeram.app_old/src/web/posts/git/commitizen.md

-# Commit linting using Commitlint
+# 12.1 Commit linting using Commitizen

 ## Summary